Got the name of this recipe down?

-- 1 bunch of asparagus, washed and cut into 2″ lengths
+- 1 bunch of asparagus, washed and cut into 2-inch lengths

 - Cook pasta according to package instructions.
 Drain and set aside.

-- Season chicken breast with salt and pepper.
-Grill or using a skillet using medium-high heat.
-Cook until done.
-Slice into thin bite-size pieces.
+- Season chicken breasts with salt and pepper.
+Grill or cook in a skillet over medium-high heat until lightly browned on the outside and cooked through.
+Slice into thin bite-sized pieces.

-- Steam asparagus over 1″ of water and cook until fork tender.
-Salt, optional.
+- Steam asparagus over and inch of water in a large pan until fork tender.

-- Toss pasta, chicken, asparagus, sun-dried tomatoes, and Basil Pesto Sauce together in a bowl.
-Start out with 1/2 cup of the Basil Pesto Sauce and add sauce to your liking.
+- Toss pasta, chicken, asparagus, sun-dried tomatoes, and pesto together in a bowl, starting with 1/2 cup of pesto and adding more to your liking.